-I can’t wait to let Charlie know the book was written by David Roth which will capture Charlie’s attention because its his dads name and also his cousins.
-I can see Charlie sharing this book with all of his friends and we can host a joke writing contest open to adults and children alike.
-Would you like to join us?
+I can’t wait to let Charlie know the book was written by David Roth which will capture Charlie’s attention because David is his dads name and also his Cousins.
+I can see Charlie sharing LOL 101: A Kid’s Guide to Writing Jokes with all of his friends.

-The Author even included jokes we can share with our families and see if there is surprise like the Author mentions in the book.
-There was words Charlie had to figure out what they meant like “wordplay” which we can use in our spelling class on our test.
-Did you know you can write backward to write your jokes?
+There were words Charlie had to figure out what they meant like “wordplay” which you could use in your spelling class.
+Did you know you can write your words backward to write your jokes with?
 Neither did my family.

-Have you heard of a “rule-of-three-joke?
-I f not then you must pick up a copy of the book so your prepared when writing your jokes.
-I love how there is examples of things to write about which we can use in our classes as well as in our contest.
-Now, I’ve decieded not to share anymore of the book with you instead I would like for you to pick up a copy to share with your friends and family.
+I’ve decided not to share anymore of the book with you instead I would like for you to pick up a copy LOL 101: A Kid’s Guide to Writing Jokes to share with your friends and family.
 Both adults and children will enjoy this book and be rolling on the floor once they read all of the jokes included in the book.

 About: